What is Hereditary Spastic Paraplegia?

 Genes & Heredity

-‘Autosomal dominant’ (AD) HSP is the predominant form of the disorder, accounting for 70-80% of all cases.
+‘Autosomal dominant’ (AD) HSP is the predominant form of the disorder, accounting for over half of all cases.
 It occurs when the child inherits the defective gene from a parent and this defective gene dominates the normal corresponding gene from the other parent.
-The probability of hereditary transmission to the child if one parent has HSP is 50% for ADHSP.
+The probability of hereditary transmission to the child if one parent has HSP is 50% for AD-HSP.

 So, a dominant or strong defective gene will need only one copy to cause disease, but a weak defective gene will need two copies, one from each parent, to cause disease (known as recessive).

 The term “carriers” is often used to describe people who have a single copy of a weak defective gene, and do not show any HSP symptoms.
 If two parents who are both “carriers” have children, there is a chance that they will pass on the genetic defect to their children.
 The combination of genes given to the child will decide whether the children are unaffected and have normal genes (25%), are carriers themselves (50%), or develop the disease (25%).
-Only those children unlucky enough to inherit two copies of the weak, defective gene will develop the disease.
-This type is referred to as ‘autosomal recessive’ (AR) HSP.
+Only those children who inherit two copies of the weak, defective gene can develop the disease.
+This type of inheritance is referred to as ‘autosomal recessive’ HSP (AR-HSP) and is the other major form of the condition.

-With 70-80% of all HSP cases being AD, most of the remainder is AR.
-Of the AD cases, about 40% are caused by a mutation of the gene SPG 4 which is known to code for the production of the protein ‘spastin’.
-SPG 3 (10% of AD cases) codes for the protein ‘atlastin’.
-Other AD genes have been localised on chromosomes including SPG 8, SPG 10, SPG 6, and SPG 12.
+Of the AD-HSP cases, about 40% are caused by a mutation of the SPAST (SPG4) gene, which is known to code for the production of the protein ‘spastin’.
+SPG3A (10% of AD cases) codes for the protein ‘atlastin’.
+Other AD genes have been localised on chromosomes including SPG8, SPG10, SPG6, and SPG12.
 Scientists believe more causal genes will continue to be identified.

 A comprehensive listing is available of all HSP-related genes plus detailed descriptions of location, mutations, symptoms, onset characteristics and gene comparisons.